 - .01 Eligibility of Other Persons to Participate in the Continuing Education Program Specified in Paragraph (c) of this Rule.
 A person registered in a representative or principal registration category with the Exchange within two years immediately preceding July 1, 2022 shall be eligible to participate in the continuing education program under paragraph (c) of this Rule, provided that he or she satisfies the conditions set forth in paragraphs (c)(1) and (c)(3) through (c)(6) of this Rule.
 In addition, a person participating in the Financial Services Affiliate Waiver Program under Rule 1900, Interpretation and Policy .09 immediately preceding July 1, 2022 shall be eligible to participate in the continuing education program under paragraph (c) of this Rule, provided that he or she satisfies the conditions set forth in paragraphs (c)(3), (c)(5) and (c)(6) of this Rule.
 Persons eligible under this Interpretation and Policy .01 shall make their election to participate in the continuing education program under paragraph (c) of this Rule either (1) by July 1, 2022; or (2) between September 18, 2023, and December 31, 2023.
 If such persons elect to participate in the continuing education program, their participation period shall also be for a period of five years following the termination of their registration categories, as with other participants under paragraph (c) of this Rule.
-In addition, eligible persons who elect to participate in the continuing education program between September 18, 2023, and December 31, 2023, must complete any prescribed 2022 and 2023 continuing education content by March 31, 2024. - .02 Re-Eligibility to Participate in the Continuing Education Program Specified in Paragraph (c) of this Rule.
+Individuals enrolled in the continuing education program under this Interpretation and Policy .01 in both 2022 and 2023 who did not complete their prescribed 2022 and 2023 continuing education content as of March 31, 2024, shall be able to complete such content between June 28, 2024, and July 1, 2024, to be eligible to continue their participation in the continuing education program.
+In addition, any such individuals who will have completed their prescribed 2022 and 2023 continuing education content between March 31, 2024, and June 28, 2024, shall be deemed to have completed such content by July 1, 2024, for purposes of this Interpretation and Policy .01. - .02 Re-Eligibility to Participate in the Continuing Education Program Specified in Paragraph (c) of this Rule.
 A person who previously participated in the continuing education program under paragraph (c) of this Rule may become re-eligible to participate in the program if he or she reregisters with a Member firm and subsequently satisfies the conditions set forth in paragraphs (c)(1) and (c)(4) of this Rule.
 In such an event, the person may elect to again participate in the program subject to satisfying the remaining conditions set forth in paragraph (c) of this Rule.

-[Adopted: January 9, 2020 (SR-MIAX-2019-50); amended June 10, 2022 (SR-MIAX-2022-23); amended September 18, 2023 (SR-MIAX-2023-34)]
+[Adopted: January 9, 2020 (SR-MIAX-2019-50); amended June 10, 2022 (SR-MIAX-2022-23); amended September 18, 2023 (SR-MIAX-2023-34); amended June 28, 2024 (SR-MIAX-2024-27)]